 The information provided below has been sourced from hospitals in Victoria, Tasmania and Western Australia.
 It may not be accurate for all hospitals in Australia.

-Volunteers: have been stood down in most places.
-Opportunities for volunteers to contribute via telehealth options are being explored at some locations.
+Volunteers: most volunteers are still stood down and some health services are planning for their return.
+Opportunities for volunteers to contribute via telehealth or telephone options are being explored at some locations.

-Staff support: is of a high priority and much appreciated.
-Examples of support include online meditation groups, podcasts for coping/calming, short debrief opportunities especially for ICU and ED staff.
-Spiritual care working with the Wellbeing staff in some locations.
+Staff support: continues to be of a high priority and much appreciated.
+Some staff are expressing fatigue especially when dealing with End of Life issues when family cannot be present.
+Examples of support include discussing moral and ethical issues, providing “Honouring Statements” for staff; developing protocols for staff and families for compassionate end of life care, online meditation groups, podcasts for coping/calming, debriefing opportunities especially for ICU and ED staff.
+Spiritual care is working with the Wellbeing staff in many locations to provide support to patients, families and staff.

 The Victorian Coronavirus hotline is 1800 675 398 (24 hours)